 Press your hair with a towel to remove excess moisture.
-Rubbing your hair can rough up the cuticles of your hair and also break and tangle it.
+Do not rub it — this can roughen your cuticles, and also break and tangle your strands.
 Follow by gently removing tangles with a wide-toothed comb, starting at the ends and working up to your roots.

-When choosing a hairdryer, look for one that has separate controls for both temperature and speed.
-This allows you to turn the heat down as your hair is drying to minimize the liklihood of over-drying.
-Anything stronger than 1200 is unnecessary.
-If you want the heat to be spread over a wider area, use a special flow diffuser attachment.
-The wider the attachment you use, the more the heat will be distributed.
+- If you want the heat to be spread over a wider area, use a diffuser attachment.
+The wider the attachment, the more the heat will be distributed.
 However, if you wish to dry your hair quickly, do not use an attachment.

-If you have limp, thin or straight hair, try turning your hair upside down as you finish blow-drying for extra body and volume.
-Bend over and, still using the hairdryer, let your hair hang down towards the floor.
-Gently brush or comb your hair in this direction with the dryer following behind.
-This will give your hair more lift and bounce and decreases the likelihood of tangles.
+- To add volume and body, try turning your hair upside down as you finish blow-drying.
+Bend over and let your hair hang down towards the floor.
+Gently brush or comb it in this direction with the dryer following behind.
+This will give your hair more lift and bounce, and decreases the likelihood of tangles.